ErikBjare/gptme/docs/getting-started.rst

 Other tools
 ***********

-You can read about other tools in the :ref:`Tools` section.
+You can read about other tools on the :doc:`tools` page.

 Other interfaces
 ****************